 Bankruptcy is not going to help with a suspension stemming from a criminal charge.
 However, it's possible your license is (or was) suspended in both a criminal and civil case arising from the same circumstance.
 For example, if you were involved in an accident and did not have insurance, your...Read more »

 $13,000.00 is too much debt to have over your head going forward.
 I'm not sure where you are located, but the statute of limitations in Kentucky for written contracts is 10 years (was formerly 15).
 This means that the creditor would have ten years under current KY law to initiate a collection...Read more »

 This question defies a short linear answer.
 It's important to first know how much equity you have in the real property.
-If the property serves as your primary residence and you and your husband are both on the deed, the first $50,000.00 (roughly) in equity in the property would not be impacted in a...Read more »
+If the property serves as your primary residence and you and your husband are both on the deed, the first $50,000.00 (roughly) in equity in the property would not be impacted...Read more »

 Under the Kentucky Workers' Compensation Act, you are entitled to recover wages lost due to treatment for your work-related injuries.
 Depending on circumstances, you may also be entitled to reimbursement for mileage to and from treatment and/or evaluations.
-If you have further questions, feel free...Read more »
+If you have further questions, feel...Read more »